 - 5.2 To support the creation of sustainable, healthy and inclusive communities, the Council has taken into consideration the amount of development proposed, the type of development, its distribution around the borough, and when it is expected to be built. - 5.3 However, directly related to this is the impact new residential development will have on existing social and community infrastructure.
-The capacity of the existing services and facilities will be assessed to determine whether an increase in population from the new development can be accommodated, or, if more services and facilities are needed, whether they should be expanded, or new provided. - The policies in this chapter focus on ensuring that development in the borough both contributes to the provision of, as well as the protection and enhancement of, community services and facilities, green and blue infrastructure, and the ecology of the borough.
-Specific infrastructure projects are identified in the Infrastructure Delivery Plan, which supports growth set out in the local plan. - 5.5 The link between human wellbeing and nature is well demonstrated.
+The capacity of the existing services and facilities will be assessed to determine whether more are needed, whether they should be expanded, or new provided. - 5.4 The policies in this chapter focus on ensuring that development in the borough both contributes to the provision of, as well as the protection and enhancement of, community services and facilities, green and blue infrastructure, and the ecology of the borough.
+Specific infrastructure projects are identified in the Infrastructure Delivery Plan (IDP), which supports the growth set out in this Local Plan. - 5.5 The link between human wellbeing and nature is well demonstrated.
 The wider network of green spaces that are included within social and community infrastructure provides benefits which contribute to the quality of life of residents.
 These areas balance the built environment and help enhance a sense of place, providing a focal point for healthy exercise, community interaction and food-growing.
 Key features of good design include walkable space, community space, and greenspace.
 These spaces increase physical activity, encourage social interaction, mitigate pollution and therefore support health and mental wellbeing. - 5.6 The quality of Bexley's environment is determined by how ongoing growth and development can be balanced with the sometimes conflicting need to manage the borough's ecology.
 Some of the adverse effects of the built environment, such as the urban heat island effect and increased risk of flooding, can be mitigated by the presence of nature. - 5.7 Understanding the level of people's access to nature and ensuring the protection of the highest quality natural habitats are fundamental.
 A high level of biodiversity is generally considered to be desirable for a number of reasons, including species retention, environmental quality, mental health and child development in other words, quality of life.

-○ SP7: Social and community services and facilities
+SP7: Social and community services and facilities